Alex Fender © Fender Piano Services 2013 - 2019

 All technical work comes with a no-quibble one year guarantee - if I repair something like a sticky key or squeak and the same note or parts start doing the same thing within a year, I’ll happily fix it free of charge* as long as the piano is kept in a suitable environment (see below)

-All parts that I use during repairs, overhauls or restorations are of the highest quality available and are guaranteed for ten years.
+All parts that I use during repairs, overhauls or restorations are of the highest quality available and are guaranteed for five years.
 Parts include strings, tuning pins, damper felt, springs, felts, hammer shanks, hammer heads, key covers, bushings, centre-pins etc. The guarantee is only valid* as long as you own the piano, have it tuned at least once a year and again only if the piano is kept in a suitable environment.
-(See below)
+(See below) It is your responsibility to contact me for tuning.

 Tuning - Unfortunately it is impossible to guarantee the longevity of tuning, there are many factors that affect tuning including the age of the piano, how often it’s played and how heavily it’s played.
 Pianos are made from metal and wood that expands and contracts to different rates giving rise to tuning fluctuations.
 Old pianos do not stay in tune as well as newer pianos